 Equitism demands that individuals must be given an equitable footing and the possibility to pursue their dreams throughout their lives while contributing to the overall prosperity of their community.
 One’s life must not be determined nor valued differently by the characteristics that human beings inherit at birth, whatever their gender, sex, skin color, ethnicity, sexual orientation, age, health, religion/faith, nor by their age, geographical location, nationality, socio-economic backgrounds, but by their character, the power of their convictions, by their aspirations, ambitions, vows, and desires.

-Equitists stand for the protection and promotion of freedoms and rights, including and not limited to freedom of speech, freedom of movement, political freedom, freedom to love, rights of privacy, rights of owning one’s digital identity and data, rights to express one’s sexuality and identity, rights to terminate an unwanted pregnancy or have autonomy over one’s own body, and the freedom to alleviate one from suffering and terminal illness.
-No construct or governance can justify a restriction to access of these rights.
+Equitists stand for the protection and promotion of freedoms and rights, including and not limited to freedom of speech, freedom of movement, political freedom, freedom to love, rights of privacy, access to the internet, rights of owning one’s digital identity, and data, rights to express one’s sexuality and identity, rights to terminate an unwanted pregnancy or have autonomy over one’s own body, and the freedom to alleviate one from suffering and terminal illness.
+No construct or governance should justify a restriction to access of these rights.

 The followers of Equitism put the highest value in providing each human being with the tools needed to achieve one’s own path, without dogmatic rigidity but freedom of choice.
 Individuals must also have access to reliable and free information to ensure that all members of society can exercise their judgment.
 Only then can every person create a well-informed opinion on past and current issues and as such, fully grasp the future and the implications that today’s actions might have on it.

 The Equitist doctrine believes that all individuals must have access to basic services, such as healthcare, education, and social safety nets.
 In an era in which wealth and material goods could satisfy all needs of living beings, Equitists reject poverty and material deprivation.
 There is no justification for any person to have their basic needs unmet denied because of the flawed design of human societies.